 It’s a wonderful summer day and you’re headed out to kayak for the first time.
 What should you wear?
 You want to stay comfortable and be not too hot, not too cold, and not feeling like a soggy sponge all day.
 You don’t want to get sunburn so sun protection is important too.
-Your clothing choice can make or break your day kayaking.
+In the spring, fall, and winter cold water and air means hypothermia is a threat too.
+Your clothing choice can make or break your kayaking adventure.
 You want to know what to wear kayaking in the summer.

-- What to wear kayaking in the summer.
+- What to wear kayaking in any season.

 - What to bring with you kayaking